Axiomatic Characterization of PageRank: Other centrality measures (Table )

 \begin{quote}\textit{\textbf{Edge Multiplication on $\mathcal{G}$:} For every graph $G = (V,E) \in \mathcal{G}$, node weights $\bs$, node $u \in V$ and $k \in \mathbb{N}$, if $(V, E \sqcup k \cdot \Gamma^+_u(G)) \in \mathcal{G}$, then it holds that

 }\end{quote}

-\begin{proposition} Edge Multiplication is satisfied by beta measure, decay centrality, Katz prestige (on $\mathcal{SCG}$) and closeness centrality (on $\mathcal{SCG}$).
+\begin{proposition} Edge Multiplication is satisfied by beta measure, decay centrality, Seeley index (on $\mathcal{SCG}$) and closeness centrality (on $\mathcal{SCG}$).
 Edge Multiplication is not satisfied by degree centrality, betweenness centrality, eigenvector centrality and Katz centrality. \end{proposition} \begin{proof} Consider an arbitrary graph $G=(V,E)$, node weights $\bs$, and an edge $(u,w) \in E$.
 Let $(G',\bs') = ((V, E \sqcup k \cdot \Gamma^+_u(G)), \bs)$.
 Note that for any two nodes $u,v \in V$ the same fraction of outgoing edges of $u$ goes to $v$ in $G'$ as in $G$:

 For beta measure, observe that the centrality of any node $v \in V$ depends solely on the direct predecessors of $v$ and the fraction of their outgoing edges that goes to $v$.
 Hence, from equation~\eqref{eq:other:centralities:em} we get that $\beta_v(G,\bs) = \beta_v(G',\bs')$ for every $v \in V$.